open-component-model/ocm-spec/doc/04-extensions/03-storage-backends/oci.md

 ### 4.3 `subPath`

-OCM repository specifications include a `subPath` field that defines the repository prefix under which OCM artifacts are stored.
+OCM repository specifications include a `subPath` field.

-* `baseUrl` defines the **registry host**.
-* `subPath` defines the **repository prefix** under which all OCM-managed repositories are located.
+`subPath` defines the **repository prefix** under which all OCM-managed repositories are located.
-* Multiple OCM repositories MAY share the same registry via different `subPath` values.
+Multiple OCM repositories MAY share the same registry via different `subPath` values.

 If: